-During the year ended December 31, 2019, no amount was reimbursed to NFA pursuant to the Expense Limitation Agreement.
+As of December 31, 2019, there were no cumulative potential reimbursements which could be reimbursed to NFA and therefore no amount was reimbursed, pursuant to the Expense Limitation Agreement.

 NFM, a wholly owned subsidiary of NFS Distributors, Inc. ("NFSDI") (a wholly owned subsidiary of NFS), provides various administrative and accounting services for the Fund, and serves as Transfer and Dividend Disbursing Agent for the Fund.
 NFM has entered into agreements with third-party service providers to provide certain sub-administration and sub-transfer agency services to the Fund.
 NFM pays the service providers a fee for these services.